 Another great property of green tea is that it helps with your digestion.
-If you struggle with constipation or have some other digestive difficulty, drinking green tea at night can help your gut stay healthy.
+If you struggle with constipation or have some other digestive difficulty, drinking green tea at night can help your gut stay healthy

-It helps improve your immune system
+It helps to improve your immune system

 Some other great substances contained in green tea are catechins.
 These antioxidants fight bacterial and viral infections and can help your body protect itself against colds and flu.
 Experts claim that drinking green tea before bed can reduce your risk of contracting the flu by as much as 60-70%.

 Something that you should look out for, however, is not drinking green tea on an empty stomach.
 This can lead to dehydration and overstimulation of gastric acid.
-Consuming green tea on an empty stomach has also been linked to a reduced absorption of vitamin B1, iron and calcium.
+Consuming green tea on an empty stomach has also been linked to reduced absorption of vitamin B1, iron and calcium.